Over 94% of our IB students scored level 6 or 7 in 2026.

 TOK Connection for Ethics:

-Consider how reason and emotion as WOKs contribute to ethical decision-making.
-How does faith as a WOK influence ethical beliefs in different cultures?
+Consider how reason and emotion contribute to ethical decision-making, and how faith traditions influence ethical beliefs in different cultures.

 Approaching Areas of Knowledge in TOK

-When studying and applying AOKs in your TOK essays and presentations:
+When studying and applying AOKs in your TOK essay and exhibition:

 1. Compare and contrast: Look for similarities and differences between AOKs in terms of methodology, language, and knowledge claims.